 Time of Flight (ToF) Sensors (Range Imaging)

-Depth sensors of the ToF camera sensor emits a short infared light pulse.
-The pixels of the camera sensor measures the time in which the infared light pulse returns back to the drone.
+Depth sensors of the ToF camera sensor emit a short infrared light pulse.
+The pixels of the camera sensor measures the time in which the infrared light pulse returns back to the drone.